Intercountry Adoptions in Iceland

 It is the accredited adoption organisation which forwards the prospective adoptive parent´s acceptance to the country of origin

-The accredited adoption organisation gives acceptance in accordance with Article 17 c) of the Convention
+The National Commissioner on Adoptions gives acceptance in accordance with Article 17 c) of the Convention

-It is also the accredited adoption organisation's duty i.a. to see to that all the procedure is in accordance with the law of both Iceland and the country of origin, to assist the prospective adoptive parents in planning their trip to the country of origin and to ensure that requested follow-up reports are forwarded to the country of origin after the adoption
+It is the accredited adoption organisation's duty i.a. to see to that all the procedure is in accordance with the law of both Iceland and the country of originand to assist the prospective adoptive parents in planning their trip to the country of origin.
+It is the obligation of the National Commissioner on Adoptions to ensure that requested follow-up reports are forwarded to the country of origin after the adoption

 Sjá einnig: